Jgfrausing/ik1919/content/author/lone_kosack_bestyrelse/_index.md

 +++
 # Display name
-name = "Rasmus Møller"
+name = "Lone Kosack"

 # Is this the primary user of the site?
 superuser = false

 # Role/position
-role = "Seniorudvalgsformand"
+role = "Sekretær"

-email = "rm.aalborg@invita.dk"
+email = "Lonekosack@gmail.com"

 hold = ""

 # Organizational groups that you belong to (for People widget)
 user_groups = ["Bestyrelse"]

-tlf = "25 11 06 78"
+tlf = "29 36 24 91"

-weight = 4
+weight = 3
 +++